 Through the publication of Legal Notices 245 and 246 of 16 June 2020, Tax on Overtime Rules and amendments to the FSS Rules were enacted.
+Legal Notice 68 of 2022 updated these rules.

 Employees falling in the below criteria are eligible for the Overtime concession tax scheme: